carlosanton/CalculAPI/README.md

 ## Server
 This project is a REST web api and it has the operations of our calculator.
+Also, has a log about all the operations that the users do, and a log with all the things that happend during execution.

 ## Client
 This is a console project.